genidma/genidma/README.md

 ### Hi there 👋

 My name is Adeel Khan.
-I am a Canadian living near Lake Ontario for 25 years (as of this year).
-I was born in Pakistan.
+I am a Canadian but I think globally.
+I have been fortunate to live around the around the Lake Ontario region for 25 years (as of this year).
+Lots to be grateful for and I have been a big fan of the library system across the region from Day 01.
+I was born in Pakistan and so I have seen and felt life from different contrasts.
 I speak fluent English, Urdu and Hindi.
 I can understand a little bit of Punjabi.
+My dream is to be a great parent, have good friends around, have wonderful experences each day and to meet friendly aliens.

 <!--
 **genidma/genidma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->